JasonGuoStomachache/ipiu-xidian-Owl-VL/README.md

 ## Dataset

 The resulting Point-guided VQA dataset consists of two parts: description and complex reasoning.
 In the second stage of p-tuning, description VQA is used to train the virtual tokens that are replaced when there is no text prompt.
-The training data (10%) can be obtained [here].
+The training data (10%) and validation data can be obtained [here](https://drive.google.com/drive/folders/1mrU1RoApi8enYqWZ9c3UAQyM3XSjLy63?usp=drive_link).

 <p align="center"> <img src="imgs/dataset.png" width="100%"> </p>